Riahi, Shahla (born September 8, 1926, Tehran - died December 31, 2019, Tehran)

 She made her cinematic debut with 'Golden Dreams' in 1951.

-Directing 'Marjan' (1956), she is the first female director in Iran's cinema history.
+Directing 'Marjan' in 1956, she was the first female director in Iran's cinema history.

-Shahla Riahi is spouse of Iranian director Esmaeil Riahi.
+Shahla Riahi was spouse of Iranian director Esmaeil Riahi.